 Crazy Bastard Sauce

 Maybe, you can try to look for the only statue of Lenin in West Berlin.
-The Schulenburg Park is quite an exciting place to visit as well and Blub used to be a famous water park in Berlin but now lays abandoned, maybe it’s your time to visit it.
+You can also check out where Luka Magnotta was arrested, which may be too specific, but this is how we go.
+The Schulenburg Park is quite an exciting place to visit as well and Blub used to be a famous water park in Berlin but now lays abandoned, maybe it’s your time to see it.

 36 Hours in Neukölln: Exploring Berlin’s Coolest Neighborhood

-If you want to use this as a reference for your future visit to the area, the map a may be useful to you.
+If you want to use this as a reference for your future visit to the area, the map may be helpful to you.
 Check it out.

 If you like what you read here, you should join our Discord channel; there, you will find a place for open discussions about all the themes we talk about here, and it is a free space for you to share your questions, comments and suggestions.